Jinger Duggar Vuolo Pregnant? New Reports Say She Conceived On Her Honeymoon

 Jinger and Jeremy Vuolo got married five months ago, and the rumors are that she got pregnant on her honeymoon.
 If that is the case, then she would be pretty far along already.
 Star actually said in their magazine that she is due in the early fall and conceived on her honeymoon.
 Jinger would be showing already, but she is living in Texas with Jeremy, and not many people seem to catch pictures of her.

-An insider actually talked to Star and says that Jinger and Jeremy are expecting a baby already.
+An insider actually talked to Star and said that Jinger and Jeremy were expecting a baby already.
 The source said, “Jinger and Jeremy are keeping the news under wraps to promote the upcoming season of Counting On.
 No one would be surprised if they moved back to Arkansas to be with her family.”
 Jinger and Jeremy are living in Texas now, where he works.
 If they made the move to Arkansas, they would have a lot of family close by to help them out.
 This would make things a lot easier on them.

 The other thing that has everyone talking is a post that was shared on Instagram.
 Jinger was hanging out with her family, but several people seem to think she had a fuller face and a bit of a baby bump showing.
 A fan got Jinger to take a picture with them, and now everyone can’t stop talking about it.
 You have to see the picture yourself to decide.